FastSense/nnio/docs/source/extending.rst

 Using our API to wrap around your own custom models
 ----------------------------------------------------

-:code:`nnio.Model` is an abstract class from which all models in nnio are derived.
+:class:`nnio.Model` is an abstract class from which all models in nnio are derived.
 It is easy to use by redefining :code:`forward` method:

 .. code-block:: python